 (4) No competitor crating setup allowed, competitors should crate from their cars (depending on the needs of the dog, and the weather).

-- In rings: Judge, Timer & Scribe, 1 to 4 Ring Crew
+- In rings: Judge, Timer & Scribe, 4 Ring Crew.

-- On site, away from the rings: Score Keeper, Traffic Cop & Site Wrangler
+- On site, away from the rings: Traffic Cop & Site Wrangler; Trial Director; Scorekeeper.

-(2) Friday, Saturday & Sunday evenings when their are no competitors on site, the build and tear down crews will work.
-No more than 5 people to a crew.
+(2) Friday, Saturday & Sunday evenings when there are no competitors on site, the build and tear down crews will work.
 Crews must sanitize hands before touching gates or equipment, and must wear masks during build and tear down.